 The Vanderbilt MS Finance program combines a strong core of required courses with a variety of advanced MBA-level electives.
 You can tailor the learning experience to fit your career goals with 18 credit hours of elective courses.
-You must choose a minimum of 10 credit hours from the list of Approved Financial Electives with the remaining credit hours chosen from the list of Other Approved Electives.
+You must choose a minimum of 10 credit hours from the list of Primary Electives with the remaining credit hours chosen from the list of Secondary Electives.

 |Corporate Financial Policy||2|